Stuck choosing between polymer clay and air-dry clay? I was too when I first started.

 Conclusion

 You now have everything you need to choose the right clay.
+The bottom line: polymer clay for permanent projects, air dry clay for practice and kids’ crafts.

-My recommendation: Start with a small amount of each.
+My recommendation?
+Start with a small amount of each.
 Test them on simple projects first.
+Match the clay to your project needs, consider your skill level, think about your budget, and factor in time constraints.

-Your next step: Pick one clay and start creating.
+Pick one clay and start creating.
 You’ll learn more from making one project than reading ten articles.
-The perfect clay choice is the one that gets you crafting today.
 Stop researching.
 Start making.
+Every expert was once a beginner.
+Your clay journey starts with that first purchase.

 Frequently Asked Questions